AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 * When a user performs a search or browses using the path field browser, incorrect nodes are displayed (NPR-37175).

 * On the publish instance, the incoming requests are blocked for several minutes (NPR-37169).

-* In Smart Tags Training report, the HTML injection generates an exceptionable notification (NPR-37077).

 * When adding a multifield property in a dialog box for a custom workflow, the dialog box fails to proceed and the user is not able to close the dialog box (NPR-37075).